FasterXML/jackson-module-kotlin/README.md

 # Caveats

-* The [JsonCreator] annotation is optional for the constructor unless there is more than one constructor in which case if both are valid, this must be added.
-Or to use a factory static method, it must be annotated `[platformStatic]` and with `[JsonCreator]`
+* The [JsonCreator] annotation is optional unless you have more than one constructor that is valid, or use a static factory method (which also must have `platformStatic` annotation)
-* Currently runtime type information in Kotlin is compatible with Kotlin 0.8.11 through 0.11.91, and in the future will use the upcoming Kotlin runtime type information which may require an update to this library.
+* Currently we use parameter name information in Kotlin that is compatible with Kotlin M8 through M11
+* Serializing a member or top-level Kotlin class that implements Iterator requires a workaround, see Issue #4 for easy workarounds.

 # Support for Kotlin Built-in classes